 Appropriately, we targeted today's industry clientele by hearkening back to vestiges of big screen celebrities who likely

 nascent Hollywood heydays…

-and baths, an eat-in kitchen, separate living and dining rooms — even an in-suite laundry room and hair salon.
-Upon arrival, regulars enjoyed a well stocked fridge with all their favorite beverages and goodies.
-Daily maid service with fresh linens was included as was courtesy off-street parking.
+bedrooms and baths, an eat-in kitchen, separate living and dining rooms — even an in-suite laundry room and hair salon.
+Upon arrival, regulars (and there were plenty of them) enjoyed a well stocked fridge with all their favorite beverages and goodies.
+Daily maid service with fresh linens and flowers were always included as was courtesy off-street parking.

 Before there was an airbnb, it was my

 materials for this truly unique luxury